elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can transition multiple CSS properties, like font size and color.
+  <div><strong>Interview Response:</strong> Yes, it's possible.
+The transition property can be used to animate multiple CSS properties simultaneously.
+Each property can have its own duration, delay, and timing function, separated by commas.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />